gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/_index.md

 {{% figure src="typical-i2c-waveform.jpg" width="483px" caption="A typical I2C waveform.
 The top waveform is the clock (SCK), and the bottom waveform is the data (SDA).
 This shows a master trying to communicate with the slave, but the slave does not acknowledge (the ninth bit is high)." %}}

-Typically, the IC has a 7-bit address which if right-shifted with the read/write bit being the LSB.
+Typically, the IC has a 7-bit address which is right-shifted by 1 and the read/write bit is the LSB.
 If the IC detects its address, it issues an acknowledge.
 The second word (which may or may not be a byte, this depends on the size of the registers on the chip, typically 1 or 2bytes) sent by the master over I2C writes to an address pointer, this determines what register is going to be read to/written from.
 This is always a write operation.

-At this point, if the master is performing a write, the master's third word will write to the register pointed to by the address pointer (which was sent as the second word).
+At this point, **if the master is performing a write**, the master's third word will write to the register pointed to by the address pointer (which was sent as the second word).
 The address pointer is automatically incremented by one a this point, allowing the master to write consecutive registers all at once without having to do separate I2C transmissions.

 {{% figure src="i2c-waveform-example-saleae-logic-analyser.png" width="800px" caption="i2c-waveform-example-saleae-logic-analyser" %}}

-But if instead the master is performing a read, a repeated start is normally issued after writing to the address pointer.
+But if instead the **master is performing a read**, a repeated start is normally issued after writing to the address pointer.
 Then the master issues a read command (the IC's 7-bit address and the read/write bit set correctly).
 The master then provides clock pulses while the slave 'reads' out register contents beginning at the register set in the address pointer in the previous write cycle.
 Just as with a write, the address pointer is incremented automatically, allowing multiple registers to be read at once.

 The following image shows an I2C slave that is not responding.
 Notice the absence of an "ACK" on the SDA line on the 9th clock pulse.
 The slave should of pulled this low.

 {{% figure src="i2c-waveform-with-nak-saleae-logic-analyser.png" width="800px" caption="An I2C slave that doesn't respond, no ACK on the 9th clock pulse." %}}

+## Stuck I2C Buses

+It is possible for I2C communications between a microcontroller and slave device to become unsynchronized and cause the bus to hang.
+If the microcontroller gets reset (or noise corrupts the lines) during a read phase whilst the slave device was driving SDA low, the slave will continue driving SDA low indefinitely and will prevent the master from emitting any start controls.
+The easiest way to fix this is to reset the slave if there is an external way of resetting it (e.g. a separate reset line or killing it's power supply).

+If this is not possible, another way to recover the bus is to perform the following actions, as mentioned by Phillips Semiconductor in the _I2C Manual_[^phillips-semiconductors-an10216-i2c-manual]:

+1. Take manual control of the SCL and SDA lines by switching them to GPIO.
+1. Send 9 clock pulses on the SCL line.
+This will make the slave continue to shift out data that it thinks is part of the botched read operation.
+1. Wait for the slave to release control of the SDA line.
+1. Do not drive SDA low with the main microcontroller.
+This will mean the microcontroller will NAK the byte.
+1. The slave will then go into the IDLE state.
+1. Master then sends a STOP command to initialize the I2C bus.

+These steps should be performed on every reset of the microcontroller, before the I2C bus peripheral is initialized.

+The Nordic TWI/TWIM peripheral driver contains a macro called `TWI_DEFAULT_CONFIG_CLR_BUS_INIT` which enables a "bus clearing" procedure during initialization[^nordic-semi-twi-twim-peripheral-driver-config].

+Matthew Ford from Forward Computing and Control Pty.
+Ltd. has written an `I2C_ClearBus()` method for Arduino projects which makes sure the I2C bus is in the idle state at start-up[^forward-computing-and-control-i2c-clear-bus].
+It can be downloaded from https://www.forward.com.au/pfod/ArduinoProgramming/I2C_ClearBus/index.html.

+A hung I2C bus is discussed in length at https://github.com/esp8266/Arduino/issues/1025.

 ## Prototyping